microsoft/psi/topics/InDepth.WritingComponents.md

 1. [**A Simple \psi Component**](/psi/topics/InDepth.WritingComponents#SimpleComponent): explains how to create and use a new component, and discusses a number of important aspects about the \psi programming model in relationship to writing components.
 2. [**Stream Operators**](/psi/topics/InDepth.WritingComponents#StreamOperators): discusses design patterns around stream operators, which are a special case of components that have a single input and a single output.
 3. [**Meta-Components**](/psi/topics/InDepth.WritingComponents#MetaComponents): explains how to wrap a graph of sub-components into a higher-level meta-component.
+4. [**Hooking Pipeline Start/Stop**](/psi/topics/InDepth.WritingComponents#PipelineStartStop): describes how to hook into pipeline life cycle events.
-4. [**Source Components**](/psi/topics/InDepth.WritingComponents#SourceComponents): presents design patterns for writing source components, like sensors and other data generators.
+5. [**Source Components**](/psi/topics/InDepth.WritingComponents#SourceComponents): presents design patterns for writing source components, like sensors and other data generators.
-5. [**Guidelines for Writing Components**](/psi/topics/InDepth.WritingComponents#Guidelines): summarizes a set of recommended guidelines for writing component.
+6. [**Guidelines for Writing Components**](/psi/topics/InDepth.WritingComponents#Guidelines): summarizes a set of recommended guidelines for writing component.

 This document assumes an understanding of the concept of originating time for \psi messages.
-To get familiar with this construct, please read first the [Brief Introduction](/psi/tutorials/) and the [Synchornization](/psi/topics/InDepth.Synchronization) in-depth topic.
+To get familiar with this construct, please read first the [Brief Introduction](/psi/tutorials/) and the [Synchronization](/psi/topics/InDepth.Synchronization) in-depth topic.

 <a name="SimpleComponent"></a>